AyrA/Arduino-Keypad/README.md

 | 8      | D8      |
 | 9      | NC      |

-Note: This pin layout means the display can be connected straight to the arduino via breadboard.
+Note: This pin layout means the keypad can be connected straight to the arduino via breadboard.
 If you directly use wires, you need to flip one end.

 ## Software